ChristianS2001/Unix-Linux-Shell-Project/README.md

+#!!IF YOU ARE A STUDENT LOOKING AT THIS REPO PLEASE DO NOT STEAL/COPY CODE FROM THIS REPO!!
+All code here is published publically for proof in regards to my resume, and for recruiters to see my work on my github.
+All code is written by me, owned by me, and under standard copyright law.
-# Project-2-F22
+# Unix/Linux Shell Project

-#  Project 2: Developing a Linux Shell
+#  Project: Developing a Linux Shell
 **NOTE** What follows is the only the introduction to the problem statement.
 **The full Project 2 description is [here](https://github.com/CIS-3207-F22/Project-2-f22/blob/main/Project%202%20Developing%20a%20Linux%20Shell.pdf)**.